 Notes for the Jeanne Clery Act Statistics Report (Chart I)

+c.
+Under Uniform Crime Report (UCR) Part I Crimes guidelines, the crime of Rape includes Rape, Attempted Rape, and Sexual-Assault.

 d.
-Under Uniform Crime Report (UCR) Part I Crimes guidelines, the crime of Rape includes Rape, Attempted Rape, and Sexual Assault.

-e.
-Under UCR Part II Crimes guidelines, Assaults–Nonaggravated include simple assaults as well as harassment incidents involving a threat to assault.
+Under UCR Part II Crimes guidelines, Assaults–Non-aggravated include simple assaults as well as harassment incidents involving a threat to assault.